Health Care Fraud

-If you suspect fraudulent activity, you can report it in one of four ways:
+If you suspect fraudulent activity, you can report it in one of three ways:

 - Call our fraud hotline at 877-537-2830 or 701-281-8610 locally.

-- Contact us by email at BCBSND Compliance.
+- Contact us by email at BCBSND Special Investigations Unit.

 - Write a letter and send it to our post office box (Compliance, P.O.
 Box 242, West Fargo, ND 58078-0242).